nih-cfde/organization/MarkdownHelp.md

 Markdown will detect it as a link automatically, however, and will render it as a link when the Markdown file is viewed on Github.

-The internal site uses Markdown, not Github-flavored Markdown.
+The site uses Markdown, not Github-flavored Markdown.
 While Github-flavored Markdown is convenient because you can be less careful, it's good to get into the habit of writing Markdown that's universally valid.